Thanksgiving: A Time for Togetherness

 1 cup unsweetened non-dairy milk, room temperature

-Juice a whole lemon (or you can use 1 teaspoon of apple cider vinegar)
+Juice of a whole lemon (or you can use 1 teaspoon of apple cider vinegar)

 Directions:

-Preheat oven to 350 degrees.
-Line muffin pan with paper liners, spray with cooking spray or you can just spray the pan directly if you prefer not to use paper.
+Preheat the oven to 350 degrees.
+Line muffin pan with paper liners, spray with cooking spray, or spray the pan directly if you prefer not to use paper.

 Mix all dry ingredients in a bowl.

-To the buttermilk, add the applesauce, agave syrup and corn and mix well.
+To the buttermilk, add the applesauce, agave syrup, and corn.
+Mix well.

 Pour the wet ingredients into the dry ones and whisk gently.